 Number unit compression

-This is expressed in 4D mathematics by the equation:
+This is expressed in Geometric Maths by the equation:

 ((2π-6) × 2.25) × e = √3

 Here, a circle with the radius of 1 has the 6 sides of the hexagon removed from its value.
-This is multiplied by 2.25 to form the ‘infinite density constant’ (unique to 4D maths).
+The remainder is the difference between the circumference and parameter of the hexagon.
+This is multiplied by 2.25 to form the ‘infinite density constant’ (unique to Geometric Maths).
 As the number e represents the infinite density of all numbers in reciprocal space compressed into a dot, the √3 represents the unit distance between the 2 tips of opposing triangles.

 ((2π-6) × 4.5) × e = √12